lindnerby/modulectl/README.md

 3. Make the binary executable by running `chmod +x modulectl`.

 ### Alternative
-You can build the binary from the source code.

-Clone the repository and run `make build` from the root directory of the repository.
+You can build the binary from the source code by cloning the repository and running `make build` from the root directory of the repository.
 The binary is created in the `bin` directory.

 > [!NOTE]
 >